Covid-19 travel restrictions state by state - KRDO

 Covid-19 travel restrictions state by state

-With cases of Covid-19 beyond the 28 million mark in the United States, some states have updated or expanded their travel rules and regulations in 2021.
+Total cases of Covid-19 have reached past the 28.6 million mark in the United States, and some states continue to enforce travel restrictions and quarantines.

-While some US states still have no restrictions on allowing leisure travel, all their official websites have important Covid-19 safety information.
+Even if some US states have no restrictions on allowing leisure travel, all their official websites have important Covid-19 safety information.
 For instance, most states have mandates on face masks in public settings.

 This list is alphabetical and includes links to state websites that have important details you should read before you cross state lines:

-Note: UPDATE: Visitors to Alaska are no longer required to have a negative result from a Covid-19 test to enter, though voluntary testing is still recommended.
-Gov. Mike Dunleavy said the state’s emergency Covid-19 declaration has been allowed to expire, according to a news release from the governor’s office.
-As of March 1, the state’s official Safe Travels site did not reflect the announced change.
-UPDATE: Pitkin County, Colorado (which includes ski resort Aspen/Snowmass), requires overnight visitors to complete a health affidavit and provide a negative Covid-19 test taken within 72 hours before your arrival or face a mandatory 14-day quarantine.
-This will remain in effect until at least April 30.